 Your child may be eligible for free school meals.
 This can help to reduce some of your day-to-day costs.

-Find out if your child is eligible for free school meals.
+Find out if your child is able to get free school meals.

 mum at the table with bills